This article helps you troubleshoot cases where pricing is correct in Hospitable but appears different on Airbnb, Vrbo, or Booking.com.

 Hospitable processes pricing updates in five-month date batches.
 If any single date in the batch violates Airbnb’s rules—such as a rate falling below the platform’s minimum requirements—the entire batch is denied.
 Ensure none of your dates are in violation of Airbnb policy.

 On Booking.com, rates and availability are controlled by rate plans.
-Hosts can choose to have multiple rate plans per listing, creating different offers and prices based on length of stay, cancellation policy, etc.
+You can create multiple rate plans per listing, but Hospitable only syncs with one rate plan on Booking.com per listing — the Parent rate plan.

-Hospitable only syncs with one rate plan on Booking.com per listing — the Parent rate plan.
-Other rate plans (called Child rate plans) derive their pricing from the parent.
+Other rate plans (called Child rate plans) derive their pricing from the parent, and always have a discount.

 What you should do: